ot4i/app-connect-templates/resources/markdown/Welcome guide part 3 - Create a CSV file in Box of the products in Salesforce_instructions.md

 To refer to these instructions while editing the flow, open [the github page](https://github.com/ot4i/app-connect-templates/blob/master/resources/markdown/Welcome%20guide%20part%203%20-%20Create%20a%20csv%20file%20in%20Box%20of%20the%20products%20in%20Salesforce_instructions.md) (opens in a new window).

-This template creates the flow from the [Welcome guide video](https://www.youtube.com/watch?v=ALpxbNq-SkQ&list=PLzpeuWUENMK2Q77xr7QkvLxU5YxOJxVSH) to extract all the seed products from Salesforce, and put them in a csv file in Box.
+This template creates the flow from the [Welcome guide video](https://www.youtube.com/watch?v=ALpxbNq-SkQ&list=PLzpeuWUENMK2Q77xr7QkvLxU5YxOJxVSH) to extract all the seed products from Salesforce, and put them in a CSV file in Box.

 ## Prerequisites